Academic Appeals Procedures

-The University provides students with the right of appeal against a range of academic decisions via the Academic Appeals Procedures.
+The Academic Appeals process provides students with the right of appeal against a range of academic decisions on the following grounds:

 Frequently Asked Questions for Students